 The great thing about the Internet is that regular people like you and me can write articles, blog posts, and film videos sharing our journey.
 I suggest you check them out, commenting on their blog posts and videos.
 As a matter of fact, you can start right here!
 Also, look for some Facebook groups to join where you can find accountability partners.

-Starting A Financial Independence Journey: My Story
+My Financial Independence Story

 I think there’s something special about being able to see a person share personal aspects of their lives in video form.
 As much as I enjoy writing to you, I felt led to share my face and voice, as I talked about how my past, my upbringing, has influenced my decision to start a financial independence journey.